finnsterfran/Gymmies-Milestone-1-Project---Frannie-Yip/README.md

 #### Commit 3 - Added a modal to service.html, images and text boxes.

 #### Commit 4 - Added form to contact.html

+#### Commit 5 - Completed about.html.
+bootstrap cards for the pricing boxes.

 # testing
 # deployment